 I almost forgot that for each animal group, there's a subtraction problem, expressed in rhyme.
 (Thus the subtitle, An Endangered Animal Subtraction Story.)
 For us, reading the book, the math sort of took a back seat to the animal descriptions and conservation facts.
 This is not a book that teaches subtraction concepts, but simply touches on a few math facts in the telling of a much bigger story.

 This book is available in hardcover and paperback in English, and in e-book format in both English and Spanish.
-Additional material for the book can be found at the Sylvan Dell website, including learning activities, quizzes, and links to related websites.
+Additional material for the book can be found at the Arbordale website, including learning activities, quizzes, and links to related websites.

 When reading What's the Difference?: An Endangered Animal Subtraction Story, children are in for twice the educational value!
 Not only will they be able to practice simple subtraction problems, they will also learn a great deal about what "endangered" means, what animals are considered endangered and the reasons for their endangerment!